-- 1. The state, within its constitutional powers and the means at its disposal, and to supplement private initiative and responsibility, aims at: - a. employment under suitable conditions for all persons who are able to work; - b. fulfillment of the housing needs of its citizens; - c. the highest possible standard of physical and mental health; - c. education and qualification of children and the young, as well as unemployed persons, according to their abilities; - d. a healthy and ecologically adequate environment for the present and future generations; - dh. the rational exploitation of forests, waters, pastures and other natural resources on the basis of the principle of sustainable development; - e. care and help for the aged, orphans and persons with disabilities; - ë. the development of sport and recreational activities; - f. health rehabilitation, specialized education and integration of disabled people into society, and continual improvement of their living conditions; - g. the protection of national cultural heritage and particular care for the Albanian language.

-2. Fulfillment of social objectives cannot be claimed directly in court.
+- the highest possible standard of physical and mental health; - d. education and qualification of children and the young, as well as unemployed persons, according to their abilities; - a healthy and ecologically adequate environment for the present and future generations: - f. the rational exploitation of forests, waters, pastures and other natural resources on the basis of the principle of sustainable development; - care and help for the aged, orphans and persons with disabilities; g. - h. the development of sport and recreational activities; - health rehabilitation, specialized education and integration of disabled i. people into society, and continual improvement of their living conditions; - the protection of national cultural heritage and particular care for the j.
+Albanian language. - Fulfillment of social objectives cannot be claimed directly in court.
 The law defines under what conditions and to what extent the realization of these objectives can be claimed.

-CHAPTER VI--PEOPLE'S ADVOCATE
+CHAPTER VI: PEOPLE'S ADVOCATE

-- 1. The People's Advocate defends the rights, freedoms and legitimate interests of individuals from unlawful or improper action or failure to act of the organs of public administration. - 2.
-The People's Advocate is independent in the exercise of his duties. - 3.
-The People's Advocate has a separate budget, which he administers himself.
+- The People's Advocate defends the rights, freedoms and legitimate interests of individuals from unlawful or improper action or failure to act of the organs of public administration. - 2.
+The People's Advocate is independent in the exercise of his duties. - The People's Advocate has a separate budget, which he administers himself.
 He proposes the budget pursuant to law.

-- 1. The People's Advocate is elected by three-fifths of all members of the Assembly for a five-year period, with the right of reelection. - 2.
-Any Albanian citizen with higher education, and with recognized activity and knowledge in the field of human rights and law, may be the People's Advocate. - 3.
-The People's Advocate enjoys the immunity of a judge of the High Court. - 4.
-The People's Advocate may not take part in any political party, carry on any other political, state or professional activity, or take part in the management organs of social, economic and commercial organizations.
+- The People's Advocate is elected by three-fifths of all members of the Assembly for a five-year period, with the right of reelection. - Any Albanian citizen with higher education, and with recognized activity and knowledge in the field of human rights and law, may be the People's Advocate. - The People's Advocate enjoys the immunity of a judge of the High Court.
+3. - The People's Advocate may not take part in any political party, carry on any other political, state or professional activity, or take part in the management organs of social, economic and commercial organizations.

-- 1. The People's Advocate may be discharged only on the reasoned request of not less than one-third of the deputies. - 2.
-In this case, the Assembly makes a decision with three-fifths of all its members.
+- The People's Advocate may be discharged only on the reasoned request of not less than one-third of the deputies. - In this case, the Assembly makes a decision with three-fifths of all its members.